mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Glisten itself is named for the capital settlement in a system characterised by cities built in the two asteroid belts.
-Originally called Gliss Ten (Gliss being the name of the system’s star), Glisten City arose to become the system capital and eventually the administrative center for the subsector.
-There are many large cities throughout the system’s belts.
+Originally called Gliss Ten (Gliss being the name of the system's star), Glisten City arose to become the system capital and eventually the administrative center for the subsector.
+There are many large cities throughout the system's belts.
 Most specialise to at least a certain degree in one aspect of industry or economic endeavor.

 Marastan is an Imperial reserve world.
 Although access to the